AmbientRun/Ambient/docs/src/reference/project.md

 ## WebAssembly

 All `.wasm` components in the `build/` directory will be loaded, regardless of provenance.
+The `.wasm` filenames must be snake-case ASCII identifiers, like the `id` in the manifest.

 This means any `.wasm` that implements the Ambient [WIT interface](https://github.com/AmbientRun/Ambient/tree/main/crates/wasm/wit) and targets WASI snapshot 2 (or uses an adapter that targets WASI snapshot 2) should run within Ambient.